Easy Pot Painting Idea for Kids

 We poured the colors one right after the other – don’t let them dry between coats.

 And you can see we didn't care if we covered the whole pot.
 We liked the look of some of the terra cotta showing through when it was finished.

-Related Activity: Get Ready for Garden Season - 30 Crafts & Activities
+If this is a garden project for you, also see these Get Ready for Garden Season - 30 Crafts & Activities for more ideas!

 Let the pot dry over night and then remove it from the wax paper.

 It should easily peel off but if the paint sticks, use a knife to trim around the edge of the pot.

 Pretty, isn’t it?!

 I love the blend of colors on the pot -- so bright!

 Each pot has it's own unique look so your kids will easily be able to tell theirs apart from the others -- makes a very unique & personal gift for Mom or a favorite teacher!